 The Hemlock Club is a free weekly meeting in Bakersfield to discuss literature, philosophy, and religion, sometimes science, or art.
 We usually meet on Saturdays at 10:00 AM at various locations, and meetings often run as long as four hours.
-The COVID virus currently has us meeting outdoors.
-This page will be updated weekly to include a summary of the most recent meeting (names have been changed to protect the guilty).
+Most commonly, the meetings include three old white men.
+This page will be updated rarely to include a summary of the most recent meeting (names have been changed to protect the guilty).

-If you’d like to attend, you’d better call me at 203-5723 (area code 661), send me a DM via Twitter at @NicollWTF, or via email if you have the address (I’m reluctant to post it here because of spam).
+If you’d like to attend, you’d better call me at 203-5723 (area code 661), or send me an email if you have the address (I’m reluctant to post it here because of spam).

 Hemlock Club today [Saturday, 6/12/21].
 Started with me reviewing the two shows that greatly impressed me this morning, one an interview with Tariq Ali, the other an interview with James Howard Kunstler, an economist.
 Ali spoke impressively about foreign affairs; Kunstler spoke impressively about the American economy.
 Specifically, Kunstler described America as a “hospice,” where the function is to print money to ease the pain of the population, presumably ending with death.
 He also talked about our medicine and education as being racketeering which eventually “the government” will pay for.
 Also, fracking, it turns out, does not earn profits.
 Finally, he mentioned “woke hysteria” without saying much more than that the military whistleblowers are complaining about being taught critical race theory, and that our budget this year will be ten trillion dollars, dollars which our economy is not providing.
 Much of our economy is based on buying from giant corporations which import goods from where they’re manufactured (i.e., elsewhere), and this is unsustainable—an economy must provide jobs which produce goods and wealth in addition to providing goods to buy.
 Something like that.
 I was greatly impressed by Ali, and only slightly less by Kunstler.